shiye21/shiye21.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulation to Hongxia Li and Zhongyi Cai! -->
+- *2023.09*: "Reduced Policy Optimization for Continuous Control with Hard Constraints" has been accepted by NeurIPS 2023.
+Congratulation to Shutong Ding!
+- *2023.09*: "Two Sides of The Same Coin: Bridging Deep Equilibrium Models and Neural ODEs via Homotopy Continuation" has been accepted by NeurIPS 2023.
+Congratulation to Shutong Ding and Tianyu Cui!
+- *2023.09*: "CSOT: Curriculum and Structure-Aware Optimal Transport for Learning with Noisy Labels" has been accepted by NeurIPS 2023.
+Congratulation to Wanxing Chang!
+- *2023.09*: "Fed-CO2: Cooperation of Online and Offline Models for Severe Data Heterogeneity in Federated Learning" has been accepted by NeurIPS 2023.
+Congratulation to Zhongyi Cai!
+- *2023.09*: "Contextually Affinitive Neighborhood Refinery for Deep Clustering" has been accepted by NeurIPS 2023.
+Congratulation to Chunlin Yu!
 - *2023.04*: "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulation to Hongxia Li and Zhongyi Cai!
 - *2023.03*: "NeuralDome: A Neural Modeling Pipeline on Multi-View Human-Object Interactions" has been accepted by CVPR 2023 (CCF A).
 Congratulation to Juze Zhang!
 - *2023.01*: "Robust Fuzzy Neural Network with an Adaptive Inference Engine" has been accepted by IEEE Transactions on Cybernetics, 2023.
 (Impact factor 19.118) Congratulation to Leijie Zhang!